czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 Why? **For your own clarity!** Isolating the business logic into a specific area allows you to separate "business" from "technology".

 Because software engineering (the "technology" part) is hard.
-You have to understand and work with so many things that are unrelated to the "business": logging, caching, naming things, exception handling, using right patterns and algorithms, optimizing, monitoring, persistence mechanisms, etc.

-Separating "business" to it's own layer helps you in most cases and in most businesses.
-That's why the idea of the domain layer is so appealing for most.
+You have to understand and work with so many things that are unrelated to the "business": logging, caching, naming things, exception handling, using right patterns and algorithms, optimizing, monitoring, persistence mechanisms, etc. Separating business to it's own layer helps you in most cases and in most businesses.
+That's why the idea of the domain layer is so appealing to most.

-## Technology agnosticism
+## Technological agnosticism

 Code in the domain layer is supposed to be written in the most technology-agnostic way possible.
 Domain layer shouldn't care about caching, logging, exception handling, etc., all of that should be handled in any layer above the domain layer.